 Accountability of Classification Review Panel

-29. The Classification Review Panel is accountable to the National Assembly, and must report on its activities and the performance of its functions at least once a year.
+29. The Classification Review Panel is accountable to Parliament, and must report on its activities and the performance of its functions at least once a year.

 Reporting

 30. (1) The Classification Review Panel must, in respect of each financial year, prepare an annual report on the activities of the Classification Review Panel undertaken during the financial year.